NiMusco/challenge-lawyers/README.md

   - Mode selection and duration.
   - Inline validation and friendly error messages.
 - An appointment details modal with:
-  - Local date/time.
+  - Local date/time and duration.
-  - Duration with a clock icon (Lucide).

 ---